BharathPalanivelu/WatsonAssistant_Webchat_SalesforceServiceDesk_LiveAgent/README.md

 ### Part 2 - Watson Assistant Web Chat setup into your website
-- Provision and instance of Watson Assistant
+- Provision an instance of Watson Assistant Plus
+-

 ### Part 3 - Creation of a HTML Page to test SalesForce Deployment/Chat Button code (transfers to live agent)